yolomeus/pytorch-template/README.md

 # PyTorch Template: PyTorch + Lightning + Hydra

 My template for deep learning projects using [PyTorch](https://pytorch.org/), [PyTorch Lightning](https://www.pytorchlightning.ai/) and [Hydra](https://hydra.cc/).
-It's designed to be as modular as by allowing to hot-swap different types of models, datasets, losses and optimization procedures.
-It also allows for easy iteration over different hyperparameters while keeping reproducibility in mind.
+It's designed with modularity in mind by allowing to hot-swap different types of models, datasets, losses and optimization procedures.
+It also supports for easy iteration over different hyperparameters while preserving reproducibility.

 ## Requirements